 Sumo provides an excellent call to action plugin.
 It has both a free and several premium tiers.
 All offer outstanding functionality, with powerful and visually appealing tools to drive conversions.
 It also allows great design control, keeping your CTA on brand.

-Forms Work Best When Coupled with WordPress Hosting
+Forms Work Best When Coupled with Fast WordPress Hosting

 Of course, any form will only work if your guests enjoy their visit enough to want to communicate.
 A site that takes too long to load or that crashes frequently can drive away traffic.
 Some form plugins also have a tendency to use a lot of resources, further slowing down a page.

 Prevent this by using a hosting solution optimized for WordPress.
-InMotion Hosting’s WordPress Hosting provides an environment uniquely optimized for WordPress sites, providing performance gains head and shoulders above non-optimized platforms.
+InMotion’s WordPress Hosting provides an environment uniquely optimized for WordPress sites, providing performance gains head and shoulders above non-optimized platforms.